Search This Blog

 Thoughts to consider in software development

 Use of Kanban for software development may impede flow if all the units don’t consume the work produced at the same speed.
-Therefore additional processes must be in place to support Kanban.
+Therefore, additional processes must be in place to support Kanban.

 E.g.: QA not having capacity to test code developed by engineering team.
 If QA’s capacity comes from the fact that more defects are found in the build, then, more granularity in tasks to ensure proper code review, unit testing, and documentation are processes that the organizations must have in place.

-Implementing Scrum doesn’t mean ability to write user stories and avoiding documentation completely!
+Implementing Scrum doesn’t mean the ability to write user stories and avoiding documentation completely!
 This requires a management shift to ensure critical thinking on the product, program, and projects.
 If iterative delivery is not understood by the management and client, then, Scrum is not an option to consider.

 Monday, July 28, 2014